Academic Handbook Student Welfare Policies and Procedures

 4. An outcome, decision and/or penalty, being unreasonable or disproportionate and beyond that which a reasonable person might find in all the circumstances.

-4. Following submission of an appeal, the matter will be referred to the Dean of Northeastern University London (the Dean), or nominee, who will undertake a preliminary review of the appeal.
+4. Following submission of an appeal, the matter will be referred to the Academic Registrar, or nominee, who will undertake a preliminary review of the appeal.

-5. Where the Dean considers that the appeal does not meet the accepted grounds for appeal, the appeal may be rejected at this point.
+5. Where the Academic Registrar considers that the appeal does not meet the accepted grounds for appeal, the appeal may be rejected at this point.
 The student shall be informed of the decision by email to their University account.
-Registry will notify the student that the internal procedures have been completed and of their right to appeal to the Office of the Independent Adjudicator.
+SRRO will notify the student that the internal procedures have been completed and of their right to appeal to the Office of the Independent Adjudicator.

-6. Where the Academic Dean of Northeastern University London considers that the grounds for appeal are valid, the appeal will be submitted to the SSAB.
+6. Where the Academic Registrar considers that the grounds for appeal are valid, the appeal will be submitted to the SSAB.

 7. The SSAB is determined by the course or programme the student is registered on.
-For panel membership information, please see Annex A. The Academic Dean of Northeastern University London shall appoint a Chair and a Secretary.
+For panel membership information, please see Annex A. The Academic Registrar will Chair.
 No person shall sit on the SSAB if they are directly associated with the student’s studies or with the decision against which the appeal is made.
+A Secretary to the appeal board will be provided.

 8. The hearing will be limited to the grounds stated in the Appeal Form for Students and should not take the form of a rehearing.
 The SSAB will be provided with the minutes and documentation of the SSP.